fyne-io/fyne-io.github.io/index.md

         <div class="row">
             <div class="col-lg-4 text-center">
-                <p>To explore the design of our APIs without needing to set up a development environment we have a helpful tour available.</p>
+                <p>If you can't wait to start building your first Fyne app, you should follow our getting started guide.</p>

-                <a href="https://developer.fyne.io/tour/" class="btn btn-primary btn-xl" style="visibility: visible;">Take the Tour</a>
+                <a href="https://developer.fyne.io/started/" class="btn btn-primary btn-xl">Get Started</a>
             </div>
             <div class="col-lg-4 text-center">
-                <p>If you can't wait to start coding your first Fyne app then you can dive right in at our developer documentation.</p>
+                <p>If you are new to the Go language, we recommend running through the Go tour before returning to the Fyne documentation.</p>

-                <a href="https://developer.fyne.io/" class="btn btn-primary btn-xl">Get Started</a>
+                <a href="https://go.dev/tour/" class="btn btn-primary btn-xl">Go Tour</a>
             </div>
             <div class="col-lg-4 text-center">
                 <p>For developers who prefer to learn from videos we have a collection of getting started tutorials on YouTube.</p>